nextflow-io/training/docs/index.md

         :material-lightbulb: This is the Nextflow training material used in advanced training events.

-    An advanced material explores the advanced features of the Nextflow language and runtime, and how to use them to write efficient and scalable data-intensive workflows.
+    An advanced material exploring the advanced features of the Nextflow language and runtime, and how to use them to write efficient and scalable data-intensive workflows.

     [Launch the Advanced Training :material-arrow-right:](advanced/index.md){ .md-button .md-button--primary }